 This would have a positive impact on the development of local infrastructure such as roads, public transport, lighting, street cleaning, libraries, fire services, public amenities and employment.

 FuturEnergy Ireland is working with Steam Education by sponsoring their ‘Climate in a Box’ lessons.
 This series of five lessons, given by the class teacher, are a fun, interactive way to learn about climate change, sustainability and how we can all be more ecofriendly.
-Through the coordination of our CLOs, we are in the process of distributing these educational boxes to 10 national schools within the local and wider Croagh area.
+Through the coordination of our CLOs, around 300 children in nine schools within the local and wider Croagh area have taken part in these practical, engaging classes, including pupils at Sooey NS, Co.
+Sligo, pictured left.

 Have your say